Tiwariji-07/wm-rn-storybook10/components/WmLabel/docs/overview.md

 # Overview

-The Label component is a fundamental UI element designed to display text content and provide contextual information to users in mobile applications.
-It serves as a versatile text presentation tool that can function as standalone descriptive text, form field labels, captions, or informational messages throughout your app's interface.
+The **Label** component displays text content in mobile applications.
+It serves as a versatile text display widget that can be used for captions, form field labels, headers, paragraphs, and links.
+The Label component supports rich text formatting including bold text and clickable links using Markdown-style syntax.

-This component extends beyond basic text display by offering advanced features like validation states, skeleton loading patterns, and flexible text wrapping options.
-Whether you need simple static text or dynamic labels with loading states and validation feedback, the Label component provides a comprehensive solution for all text-based UI needs.

 ## Features

-- **Animation Support** - Built-in animation capabilities with configurable delay timing
-- **Form Integration** - Required field indicators and validation state management
-- **Flexible Text Display** - Configurable text wrapping and line limitations
+- **Rich Text Support**: Format text with bold styling and clickable links using Markdown syntax
-- **Caption Functionality** - Support for descriptive caption text
+- **Text Animation**: Word-by-word text animation effects with customizable speed
-- **Loading States** - Skeleton loading with customizable dimensions for single and multi-line content
+- **Accessibility**: Built-in accessibility support with customizable labels and roles
-- **Validation Feedback** - Visual indicators for valid/invalid states
+- **Validation Integration**: Visual indicators for required fields and validation states
-- **Responsive Design** - Adaptive text rendering optimized for mobile interfaces
-- **Accessibility Ready** - Semantic markup and screen reader compatibility
+- **Touch Events**: Support for tap, double tap, and long tap interactions
+- **Responsive Design**: Show/hide based on device breakpoints
+- **Skeleton Loading**: Built-in loading state with customizable skeleton dimensions
+- **Text Wrapping**: Control text wrapping and line limits
+- **Android Ellipsis**: Platform-specific ellipsis support for Android devices